 How the Fund Affects Employer Contribution Rates

 The value of the Fund and the rate of return on our investments directly affect annual contribution rates.

 Each year, we evaluate the Fund’s assets and compare the value of those assets to the funds needed to pay current and future benefits.
 The difference between these two amounts is spread over the future working lifetimes of active members to determine annual contribution rates.

-The return on the Fund’s investments over time affects the annual contribution rates.
+The return on the Fund’s investments over time also affects the annual contribution rates.
 When the Fund’s investments earn a larger than expected return, the annual contribution rates normally decrease.
 Conversely, when the rate of return falls short of projections, the contribution rates normally increase.
-(We assume a 5.9 percent annual rate of return on our investments.1) NYSLRS’ Actuary is responsible for determining the contribution rates each year, which must be approved by the Comptroller.
+(As of the April 1, 2021 valuation, we assume a 5.9 percent annual rate of return on our investments.)
+NYSLRS’ Actuary is responsible for determining the contribution rates each year, which must be approved by the Comptroller.